mohamed2494/mod-jobs-manager/README.md

 ## Introduction

-The mod-jobs-manager module is one of two modules, alongside the mod-jobs-consumer, designed to manage and process job-related tasks within the FOLIO system.
+The mod-jobs-manager module is one of two modules, alongside the mod-jobs-consumer [https://github.com/mohamed2494/mod-jobs-consumer.git], designed to manage and process job-related tasks within the FOLIO system.
 It's all about creating, monitoring, and processing jobs, with detailed tracking of their status.
 This module is built on the FOLIO Spring-based backend, ensuring it smoothly fits into the FOLIO system.

 ## Getting Started